hocachoc/hocachoc.github.io/docs/index.md

 # Hey there, I'm Codey Nham Chan Vi, your 1-on-1 DevOps Coach.

 So, you're looking to learn more about me.
-Well, I'm a Senior Dev(Sec)Ops Engineer, and honestly, I love what I do.
+Well, I'm a Senior Dev(Sec)Ops Engineer at Tekos Interactive, and honestly, I love what I do.
 Basically, I'm all about making sure your systems are not only running smoothly but also super secure.
 I've been tinkering with IT for over 16 years, and the last 4+ years have been full of Pure DevSecOps magic!

 ## What Gets Me Excited?